Example Career: Medical Records Specialists

 - Conventional - Conventional occupations frequently involve following set procedures and routines.
 These occupations can include working with data and details more than with ideas.
 Usually there is a clear line of authority to follow.

-What Medical Records and Health Information Technicians Need to Learn
+What Medical Records Specialists Need to Learn

 - Clerical - Knowledge of administrative and clerical procedures and systems such as word processing, managing files and records, stenography and transcription, designing forms, and other office procedures and terminology.